PanConChicharron/Neo-MPT/README.md

 ### Progression Analysis
 ![Progression](progression.png)
-*Performance metrics and progression analysis over the simulation*
+*Control Signals and The Progression of States through the lap*

 ## Project Structure